greymd/teip/man/man.md

 [CCC]
 ```

-It works even if the output is somewhat 'dirty'.
-For example, if any spaces or tab characters are included at the beginning of a line, they are ignored.
-Also, once a number is given, it does not matter if there are non-numerical characters to the right of the number.
+It also works even if the output includes extraneous characters.
+For example, spaces or tab characters at the start of a line are ignored.
+Additionally, once a number is provided, non-numerical characters to the right of the number are disregarded.

 ```bash
 $ echo -e 'AAA\nBBB\nCCC' | teip -e 'echo " 3"'